 Arnold van den Bergh was a member of the Jewish Council and the team speculates that, as a prominent local figure, he would have had access to hideout addresses.
 Furthermore, the raid ordered by a high-ranking Nazi could not have been tipped by an ordinary Dutch.

-Arnold van den Bergh’s theory have been dismissed in the past because he was allegedly deported a year before Anne Frank’s arrest.
+Arnold van den Bergh’s theory has been dismissed in the past because he was allegedly deported a year before Anne Frank’s arrest.
 But the investigators discovered that it wasn’t the case.

 Researchers even think Anne’s father knew about the betrayal but wanted to avoid anti-Semitic conclusions.
 Van den Bergh was reinstated as a civil law notary after WWII and died of throat cancer in 1950.